Building regulations make sure that new building work is safe, healthy, accessible and energy efficient. They are separate from planning permission.

-You can also proceed with an application by filling out an electronic application form and email it, along with any attachments to firstname.lastname@example.org where we will process your application and contact you for payment if necessary.
+You can also apply by filling out an electronic application form and emailing it, along with any attachments to firstname.lastname@example.org where we will process your application and contact you for payment if necessary.

 Alternatively, you can download application forms relating to building regulations.

-In most cases you will have to pay a fee when you apply for Building Regulation approval.
+In most cases you will have to pay a fee when you apply for building regulation approval.
 Here is a list of our fees and charges.
-Please be aware that we have a revised fee schedule which comes in to force 1st October 2016 which is available now for you to download.
+Please note that our charges increased on 1 April 2018.

-Find out more about the difference between Building Regulations and Planning Permission (via the Planning Portal).
+Find out more about the difference between building regulations and planning permission.